 Archaeologia Medii Aevi Finlandiae series also includes other edited collections as well as monographies on medieval archaeology.

 These books can be orderd from the society by sending an e-mail to email@example.com.
+The books are also sold in Bookstore Tiedekirja.

 Publications in AMAF-series